sst/sst/www/docs/migrating/serverless-framework.md

 ### Monorepo with multiple Serverless Framework services

-If you have a multple Serverless Framework services in the same repo, you can still follow the steps above to create a single SST app.
+If you have multiple Serverless Framework services in the same repo, you can still follow the steps above to create a single SST app.
 This is because you can define multiple stacks in the same SST app.
-Where as each Serverless Framework service can only contain a single stack.
+Whereas each Serverless Framework service can only contain a single stack.

 After the SST app is created, your directory structure should look something like this.